AcademySoftwareFoundation/rez/src/rez/SOLVER.md

 * **EXTRACT**.
 This happens when a common dependency is found in all the variants in a scope.
 For example if every version of pkg 'foo' depends on some version of python, the 'extracted' dependency might be "python-2.6|2.7".

-An extraction then results in either an INTERSECT or an ADD.
+* **MERGE-EXTRACTIONS**.
+When one or more scopes are successfully *extracted*, this results in a list of package requests.
+This list is then merged into a new list, which may be unchanged, or simpler, or may cause a conflict.
+If a conflict occurs then the phase is in conflict, and fails.

 * **INTERSECT**: This happens when an extracted dependency overlaps with an existing scope.
 For example "python-2" might be a current scope.
 Pkg foo's common dependency